sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 ## Watch Out!

 The most common mistake you're likely to make when using comparisons in conditional logic is to mix up the assignment operator (`=`) with one the comparison operator (`===`).
-In some languages (including JavaScript), the result of an assignment is `undefined`, so this:
+In some languages, the result of an assignment is `undefined`, so this will never run:

 ```js
 const zipCode = "80239"